AlexanderSehr/bicep-registry-modules/avm/res/authorization/role-assignment_scope-mg/README.md

 # Role Assignments (Management Group scope) `[Microsoft.Authorization/roleAssignments]`

-This module deploys a Role Assignment at a Management Group scope.
+This module deploys a Role Assignment to a Management Group scope.

 ## Navigation